sandhya826/SOC-Failed-Login-Lab/README.md

-# SOC-Failed-Login-Lab
-Microsoft Sentinel SOC lab to detect failed login events using KQL queries.

-### SOC Lab: Failed Login Detection using Microsoft Sentinel
+## SOC Lab: Failed Login Detection using Microsoft Sentinel

 ## Project Overview
 This project demonstrates a mini SOC lab setup where failed login attempts on a Windows VM are collected, monitored, and detected using **Microsoft Sentinel**.